sunnyboy00/AutoMPI/README.md

 ### real-time data processing service platform in Golang
 The purpose of this platform is to process massive real-time data flows through breaking data into atomic collections (Workers).
 Distributing workers across Nodes to balance workloads and minimising data traffic through passing messages to relavant workers only.

-Nodes act as a host for workers and provide an easy to use interface to the cluster.
+Distributed across multiple devices Nodes act as a host for workers and provide an easy to use interface to the cluster.
 Removing the need for a worker to know where a recipent of a message is in the cluster and how to deliver the message to the destination.

 Features implemented
 * Autodiscovery of local Nodes